 - Use technology to graph the function; discontinuities usually show up.
 The exception is a removable discontinuity or an oscillating discontinuity which may not show up because the x-value of the discontinuity may not be a pixel coordinate.

 - This function, attributed to Dirichlet, is defined for all Real numbers, but not continuous anywhere.

-- Between every pair of irrational number is a rational number, and between every pair of rational number is an irrational number.
+- Between every pair of irrational numbers is a rational number, and between every pair of rational numbers is an irrational number.

 - This function is defined for all Real numbers and is continuous at only one point (1, 1).
 Go figure.